Historic Preservation Commission

 The MHPC is appointed by the Township to safeguard the community's architectural, archaeological, scenic and cultural heritage by preserving, protecting, and conserving historic:

-The Township of Mahwah has had an Historic Preservation Ordinance for 23 years.
-The Mahwah Historic Sites Committee (HPSC) introduced the first Ordinance in 1978, and in 1981 several homes were designated as local historic sites.
-In 1990, the HPSC was re-named the Mahwah Historic Preservation Commission (MHPC), and the Ordinance was amended to conform to the Municipal Land Use Law.
-Nine years later the Ordinance was amended again, resulting in several changes to the list of designated-sites.
-In October 2001, the MHPC received word from the New Jersey State Historic Preservation Office that it had been recognized as a Certified Local Government.
+The Township of Mahwah Historic Preservation Commission is governed by a Historic Preservation Ordinance.
+The Mahwah Historic Sites Committee (HSC) introduced the first Ordinance in 1978, and in 1981 several homes were designated as local historic sites.
+In 1990, the HSC was renamed the Mahwah Historic Preservation Commission (MHPC), and the Ordinance was amended to conform to the Municipal Land Use Law.
+Nine years later, the Ordinance was amended again, resulting in several changes to the list of designated sites.
+In October 2001, the New Jersey State Historic Preservation Office recognized the MHPC as a Certified Local Government.

-Annually the Commission presents the Mahwah Heritage Month Awards, at a Township Council meeting, to recognize individuals and property owners who have contributed to the preservation of Mahwah's historic resources.
+Annually, the Commission presents historic preservation awards to recognize individuals and property owners who have contributed to the preservation of Mahwah's historic resources.
 Starting with the 1994 holiday season and continuing annually until 2003, the MHPC has offered for sale a holiday ornament decorated with a local artist's drawing of one of the Township's historic sites.
 These ornaments are available for sale at the Mahwah Museum.
-The MHPC has supervised the restoration of the Quackenbush barn spared from demolition and now relocated at Winter's Park.
 The MHPC also works closely with the Mahwah Museum Society by sponsoring preservation related workshops in the newly acquired Township Museum.